cnefkens/Bamazon/README.md

 ## Bamazon Database Overview:
 The bamazon database includes two main tables and three views.
-The tables are named: products and departments
+   *The tables are named: products and departments.
-The views are named: vw_ProductsForSale, vw_LowInventory, and vw_SalesByDepartment
+   *The views are named: vw_ProductsForSale, vw_LowInventory, and vw_SalesByDepartment.
+A Sql script file is included in the reposity that creates relevant database objects (bamazon_db_scripts.sql).

 ### Tables
 1. The products table includes the following columns: